umdevelopera/um-optimize/README.md

 - Removes CSS and JS files that belongs to Ultimate Member and its extensions from pages where there are no Ultimate Member elements.
 - Combines CSS and JS files that belongs to Ultimate Member and its extensions on pages with Ultimate Member elements.
 - Minifies combined files.
+- Optimizes SQL queries to get posts and users faster.

 ## Installation

 __Note:__ This plugin requires the [Ultimate Member](https://wordpress.org/plugins/ultimate-member/) plugin to be installed first.

 ### How to install from GitHub

 Open git bash, navigate to the **plugins** folder and execute this command:

 `git clone --branch=main git@github.com:umdevelopera/um-optimize.git um-optimize`